 Each camera is shipped with a pre-set ID Address which is marked on the outside of the camera.
-It is not recommended that the camera ID Address be changed in the field - because the Tablet Controller can only send commands to cameras with IDs 1-6, if the ID is changed to a value outside of this range you must temporarily connect the backup IR Remote Control system (which can send commands to cameras with IDs 0-255) in place of the Tablet Controller and use it to set the ID back in the 1-6 range.
+It is not recommended that the camera ID Address be changed in the field - because the Tablet Controller can only send commands to cameras with IDs 1-6, if the ID is changed to a value outside of this range you must temporarily connect the backup IR Remote Control system (which can send commands to cameras with IDs 0-255) in place of the Tablet Controller, or temporarily connect the Servicing Breakout Cable and use the joystick (to access the OSD Menu locally), in order to set the ID back in the 1-6 range.